davestephens/ansible-nas/README.md

     `cp -rfp inventories/sample inventories/my-ansible-nas`

 5. Review `group_vars/all.yml`.
-Change settings by overriding them in inventories/my-ansible-nas/group_vars/all.yml`.
+Change settings by overriding them in `inventories/my-ansible-nas/group_vars/all.yml`.

-6. If you plan to use Transmission with OpenVPN, update `inventories/my-ansible-nas/group_vars/vpn_credentials.yml`.

-7. Update `inventories/my-ansible-nas/inventory`.
+6. Update `inventories/my-ansible-nas/inventory`.

-8. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need `sudo` to install Ansible roles).
+7. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need `sudo` to install Ansible roles).

-9. Run the playbook - something like `ansible-playbook -i inventory nas.yml -b -K` should do you nicely.
+8. Run the playbook - something like `ansible-playbook -i inventory nas.yml -b -K` should do you nicely.

+## Upgrading

+**The way Ansible-NAS configuration is structured has changed!** See [Upgrading](https://davestephens.github.io/ansible-nas/upgrading/) for more information.
+See the **Getting Help** section if you get stuck.

 ## Documentation